install4j HelpDownload

 Its contents are derived from your input on the "Installer->Auto-Update Options" step where you define global options and common options that are replicated on all media file entries.

-On the "Customize project defaults->Auto-update options" step of the media wizard you can override settings with specific values for the each media file.
+On the "Customize project defaults->Auto-update options" step of the media wizard you can override settings with specific values for each media file.

 The root of the updates.xml file is the updateDescriptor element.
 It has a baseUrl attribute that can be used to specify an alternate download URL for the installers and contains the value of the "Base URL for installers" setting on the "Installer->Auto-Update Options" step.
 By default, it is empty which means that the installers must be located in the same directory as the updates.xml file.